 With gas prices on the rise in the US, there are ways drivers can still save when fueling up.
 A new study from GasBuddy found which day of the week is cheapest – and most expensive – to buy gas.

 The Dow closed at a record high on Wednesday after notching gains for 9 straight sessions.
 The broad market benchmark (^DJI) is up nearly 12% since Donald Trump was elected president, and about 5% in the past month.
-Considering these summits and the 8-year-old bull market, ordinary investors might
+Considering these summits and the 8-year-old bull market, ordinary investors might reasonably be nervous and asking themselves — as they tend to also do when there’s outsize volatility in the market — whether they should make any moves now in anticipation of an imminent drop.

 In what looks to be the first real blow to Obamacare before its inevitable death, the IRS is following President Donald Trump’s directive to ease up on the Affordable Care Act’s requirement that everyone have health care or pay a penalty.
-The ACA requires most people to have health coverage, and to
+The ACA requires most people to have health coverage, and to indicate whether they did by filling out line 61 of their 1040 forms when they file taxes.
+Following the president’s executive order last month which directed federal agencies to exercise authority and discretion available to them to reduce potential burden,” the IRS said in a statement to Yahoo Finance, it will allow electronic and paper tax returns to be accepted for processing in cases where a taxpayer doesn’t indicate their coverage status.

 Thanks to IRS efforts to prevent fraud, tax refunds will be delayed for households claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) until the week of Feb.
-27. The federal government distributes around $275 billion each year in individual income tax refunds between
+27. The federal government distributes around $275 billion each year in individual income tax refunds between January and May.
+And in recent years these refunds have come earlier in the tax season, Goldman says, with a large chunk of refunds paid over the course of a few weeks in February and early March.
+This year, though, refunds will be sent out later — tax refunds received by those 25 million-30 million American households constitute about 20% to 25% of the dollar value of all refunds.

 President-elect Donald Trump’s election win hinged, to a large extent, on his economic promises.
 In a speech in October in Ohio, Trump addressed the high costs of college, in perhaps the most elaborate comments he has made about higher education during the campaign.
-In it now President-elect Trump
+In it now President-elect Trump said “we will lower the cost of college and solve the student loan crisis.”
+Americans owe nearly $1.3 trillion in student loan debt — a figure he cited — spread out among about 44 million borrowers.

 To observe the holiday of Passover, many Jews will be outsourcing the whole thing by leaving home and traveling to sunnier climes.